TLeonardUK/buildsync/README.md

 It also supports scriptable support for installation and user-defined parametric launching of builds.
 This allows things like automatically installing console packages to devkits, or giving the user different options for launching a build - to different levels, in windowed mode, etc.

+It uses delta-encoding and compression to reduce the bandwidth transfered.

 ## Building
 The source code comes as a visual studio 2019 solution.
 A few additional extensions are required to fully build install and help files.